The European System of Central Banks comprises the European Central Bank and the national central banks of all the 27 EU Member States.

-The Eurosystem comprises the ECB and the national central banks of the 19 EU Member States that have adopted the euro.
+The Eurosystem comprises the ECB and the national central banks of the 20 EU Member States that have adopted the euro.
 The Eurosystem and the ESCB will co-exist as long as there are EU Member States outside the euro area.

 The primary objective of the ESCB is to maintain price stability.
 Without prejudice to that objective, the ESCB supports the general economic policies in the European Union in order to contribute to the achievement of its objectives.